tmpim/casket-docs/docs/cli.md

 #### -log

 Enable the process log.
 The value must be either the path to a log file, stdout, or stderr.
-Caddy will create the log file if it does not already exist.
+Casket will create the log file if it does not already exist.
 This file will be used to log information and errors that occur during runtime.
 The log file is rotated when it gets large, so it is safe to use for long-running processes.